Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 Review the "ae_title" value.
 If you have followed the example in this README, it should be "MONAISCU".

-> :Warning: On a production environment swagger won't be available.
+> :warning: On a production environment swagger won't be available.
 You can still use the REST api.